-Globally, we are witnessing increasing marginalization, shrinking civic space, and the widening gap between rich and poor.
-As Covid-19 and climate change continue to affect lives and livelihoods worldwide, it is evident that women, LGBTIQ+, and other marginalized communities are more likely to bear the social, health, and economic consequences.
+Globally, we are witnessing increasing marginalization, shrinking civic space, the effects of climate change and the widening gap between rich and poor.
+It is evident that women, LGBTIQ+, and other marginalized communities are more likely to bear the social, health, and economic consequences.
 More so, widespread discrimination continues to impact the lives of women and people with diverse sexual orientations and gender identities.
 This interferes with their full enjoyment of all human rights and hampers their participation in processes that tackle the root causes of such discrimination.

 To counter this, we want to co-create new solutions that catalyze broad social and structural transformation to advance gender equality, diversity, and inclusion (GEDI) and achieve equality for all.
 We aim to support rightsholders in their efforts to claim the power, agency, and leadership necessary to drive change.

 A more just, fair, dignified, and prosperous society, where all people have equal rights, responsibilities, and opportunities.
 A world where gender equality, inclusive economies and governance practices become the principle for organizing and building just societies.